Safety Exit

 While Canada has outlined efforts to address childhood sexual violence in a National Strategy for the Protection of Children from Sexual Exploitation on the Internet, this strategy does not adequately address prevention, healing and justice.
 While Germany has previously developed a National Action Plan to tackle childhood sexual violence, implementation varies across states and municipalities (1).
 The United Nations Special Rapporteur has called for Germany to establish a comprehensive national child protection strategy with an oversight mechanism to harmonize approaches across the country (2).

-The UK’s fragmented approach to national action plans creates protection and support gaps across regions.
 While devolved governments are showing signs of progress, as with Northern Ireland’s promising 2024-2031 Domestic and Sexual Abuse Strategy, the UK lacks a comprehensive nationwide framework that ensures equitable protection for all children regardless of national boundaries (3).

 The US and Italy do not have comprehensive national action plans to address childhood sexual violence which adequately addresses prevention, healing and justice (4)(5).